CrazyMeal/Retrieve-n-Admin/README.md

 Retrieve-n-Admin
 ================

-Javascript to manipulate HBase regions
+Javascript to manipulate HBase regions.

 This project was made by Denaux Robin and Paquet Kévin and managed by Fondement Frédéric

 Installation